 Bainbridge makes a great budget day trip not just because I love any excuse to ride a ferry, but also because dining in restaurants is a bit cheaper there than in the city and the art museum (open 364 days a year) is free to the public.
 Bainbridge’s art museum doesn’t ask visitors to make donations on entry and the collections are generally quite good- often featuring a mix of exhibitions that appeal to a wide variety of visitors.

-This ferry route is about 1 hour each way, and still only $9.05 for the round trip price current as of spring 2021).
+This ferry route is about 1 hour each way, and still only $9.25 for the round trip price current as of fall 2021).
 It was from the Bremerton Ferry in June 2016 that I spotted an Orca swimming about 100 yards from the ship!
 Click here to view the Seattle > Bremerton WSF sailing schedule.

 3. Space Needle Seattle Center & Kerry Park